Leamsi9/ismaelvelasco.dev/cl6esdjpj092sfvnvf1ln3asf.md

 ## Could AsyncApi Make A Dent on Climate Change?

+## Can an API specification really change the world?

 It may at first sight seem like linking an emergent API specification to [the biggest existential challenge of our time](https://www.theguardian.com/environment/2021/nov/01/david-attenborough-urges-leaders-at-cop26-to-be-motivated-by-hope-not-fear) would be like asking whether a new format for restaurant menus might impact on the [global obesity epidemic](https://www.worldobesity.org/news/one-billion-people-globally-estimated-to-be-living-with-obesity-by-2030).

 A closer look however suggests the AsyncApi specification, by accelerating and optimising event driven APIs, could help significantly reduce global emissions, in turn increasing our chances of impactful course correction.
 Let's break it down.

+## Calculating the carbon footprint of API traffic

 CISCO [estimates](https://www.networkworld.com/article/3323063/cisco-predicts-nearly-5-zettabytes-of-ip-traffic-per-year-by-2022.html) that by 2022 a gargantuan 4.8 zettabytes of data will be transferred over IP addresses.
 More than all data transferred in the previous 32 years since the Internet was launched.